Questions and answers about consultation fees

 As a general rule, doctors must be diligent in their dealings with patients.
 The doctor assesses the time to call the patient back on a case-by-case basis, and must take into account the information obtained when the call is taken, hence the importance for his staff of properly documenting the calls received.
 Physicians can also agree with their patients on a period of time dedicated to the return of non-urgent calls.

-The physician cannot entrust medical or other procedures outside their field of competence to non-physicians.
-It is the responsibility of the physician or authorized professional to inform a patient of a new diagnosis or an abnormal result, since follow-up will be required.
-However, another member of staff (secretarial or other) may inform the patient that a result is normal, without engaging in a medical discussion on the subject.
+The physician cannot entrust medical activities to another person or professional.
+Thus, it is up to the physician or authorized professional to announce a new diagnosis or an abnormal result to a patient, since follow-up will be required after the announcement.
+However, another member of the team (secretarial or other) could tell the patient that a result is normal, without engaging in a discussion on the subject.

 Any communication with the patient or a third party must be summarized or recorded in the medical record, in accordance with article 6, paragraph 13.2 of the Regulation respecting the records, places of practice and cessation of practice of a physician.
 The telephone conversation must be dated (article 4.11 of the practice guide La rédaction et la tenue des dossiers par le médecin en milieu extrahospitalier.